 Same Sex and LGBTQ Dating and Relationship Advice

-Is same sex dating the same as dating for people who are seeking heterosexual relationships?
+Is same-sex dating the same as heterosexual dating?
 Yes and no.

-But as part of the LGBTQ community, you also have unique needs and concerns.
-You may face discrimination at home, at school or at work.
-The traumatic severity of these experiences varies from person to person sometimes impacting self worth and self esteem.
-Severe oppression can also have an effect on relationships and dating.
+Anyone who wants a long-term, committed relationship goes through similar challenges.
+However, as an LGBTQ individual, you have unique needs and concerns.
+You may face discrimination at home, at school, or at work.
+The traumatic severity of these experiences varies, but can sometimes impact self-worth and self-esteem.
+In turn, these can affect your relationships and dating life.

-On the other hand, the issues around coming out and the reality of oppression impact people in the LGBTQ community in specific and concrete ways that may affect how you look for, and find, a suitable match.
+On the other hand, coming out and the reality of oppression impact LGBTQ individuals in specific and concrete ways.
+This may affect how you look for and find a suitable match.

 The rise of the internet and social media

-Because finding a suitable partner has become a lot easier, LGBTQ partnership rates have increased dramatically in the last decades.
-Studies show that more than 60% of same sex couples meet online and there are many more gay and lesbian couples than ever before.
+Because finding a partner has become easier, LGBTQ partnership rates have increased dramatically in the last decades.
+Studies show that more than 60% of same-sex couples meet online and there are more gay and lesbian couples than ever before.

-But online dating has influenced how people make decisions about their relationships.
-Social media is filled with sites that do not support long term relationships.
-Due to the endless potential and variety, people may have become less attentive to more suitable partners, and may be more vulnerable to finding partners who are less compatible.
-This is especially true for people engaged in same sex dating and seeking long term relationships.
+But, online dating has influenced how people make decisions about their relationships.
+Due to a bombardment of possibilities, people may be less attentive to more suitable partners and more vulnerable to connecting with incompatible partners.
+This is especially true for those who want a longterm relationship.

 What does oppression have to do with dating?

-As a sexual minority, people in the GLBTQ community are at high risk of stigmatization, discrimination, marginalization and violence.
-Sometimes, they suffer in the hands of their own parents, siblings, and other close relatives.
+As a sexual minority, people in the LGBTQ community are at high risk of stigmatization, discrimination, marginalization, and violence.
+Sometimes, they suffer at the hands of their own parents, siblings, and other close relatives.

-Exposure to oppression can get internalized instilling shame, self hatred, and self deprecating behavior.
-This in turn, may affect dating behaviors.
-Some people in the GLBTQ community may have a tendency to repeat patterns of rejection and blaming, or stay too long in a relationship that is not healthy.
+Exposure to oppression can be internalized.
+This instills shame, self-hatred, and self-deprecating behavior.
+In turn, it may affect dating behaviors.
+Some people in the LGBTQ community may have a tendency to repeat patterns of rejection and blaming or stay in an unhealthy relationship for too long.

-The coming out process also could affect dating.
-Dating challenges depend on when the process of coming out started.
-The more recently the person came out, the more anxious he/she will be during the dating process.
+The coming out process can also affect dating.
+Dating challenges depend on when an individual started the coming out process.
+The more recently a person came out, the more anxious he/she will be during the dating process.

-Issues of being “out” to family, friends and coworkers are different for each individual in the LGBTQ community.
-Some individuals are out to some people in their lives and not to others.
-This can contribute to feelings of anxiety, depression and shame, particularly when dating someone who is in a different stage of the coming out process.
+Issues of being “out” to family, friends, and coworkers are different for each individual.
+You may be out to some people and not to others.
+This can contribute to feelings of anxiety, depression, and shame, particularly when dating someone who is in a different stage of the coming out process.

-If you identify as LGBTQ and also as a member of an ethnic minority, you may be exposed to multiple layers of oppression.
-Studies show that much of the discrimination against ethnic minority gay men and lesbian women is perpetrated in the hand of their own families.
-Because of cultural values, fear of shaming their families many LGBTQ persons of color hide their same sex dating behaviors and may lead a double life.
+If you also identify as a member of an ethnic minority, you may be exposed to multiple layers of oppression.
+And, studies show that discrimination against ethnic minority gay men and lesbian women can be perpetrated by their own families.
+Because of cultural values and a fear of shaming their families, many LGBTQ persons of color hide their same-sex dating behaviors and may lead a double life.
 Dating under these circumstances may be more challenging.

-But love can last!
-With the right attitude and the right tools, dating can succeed and relationships can be long lasting.
+Despite the challenges, love can last.
+With the right attitude and the right tools, you can find a longterm relationship.

-- If you have been out of the dating scene for a long time, get help from a dating coach or a counselor or look for same sex dating advice online.
-First dates can be anxiety producing.
-It helps to do your homework, and be prepared.
+- If you’ve been out of the dating scene for a long time, get help from a dating coach or a counselor.
+You can look for same-sex-specific dating advice online.
+First dates can produce anxiety, so it helps to do your homework and be prepared.

-- Try to date someone who is in a similar status when it comes to the coming out process.
-The future success of a relationship is more likely if both at around the same stage of coming out.
-If you are out and your partner is not, you can become intensely frustrated and resentful at your partner because of his/her inability to be open and honest about the relationship.
+- Try to date someone who is in a similar coming out stage.
+The future success of a relationship is more likely if both partners are at or around the same stage.
+If you are out and your partner is not, you can become frustrated and resentful at your partner because of his/her inability to be open and honest about the relationship.
 On the other hand, the more closeted member of the pair can feel pressured to come out before he/she is emotionally ready.
 This can lead to anxiety and resentment too.

-- If you are looking for a long term relationship and not just a hookup, you need to figure out how to deal with your relationship to social media.
-So many of the social media outlets are not love and commitment friendly and are instead focused on sexual hookup culture.
-This can affect how your dates are viewing you.
+- If you are looking for a long-term relationship and not just a hookup, rethink your relationship with social media.
+Many social media platforms are not love and commitment friendly.
+Instead, they focus on hookup culture.
+This can affect how your dates view you.

 - Seek counseling from a relationship expert if you have had traumatic experiences coming out, if you were exposed to discrimination in your family, school or work, or if you don’t have much support currently.
-Your self esteem can be affected and you may find yourself repeating the same patterns over and over again in your dating life.
-To improve your chances for successful same sex dating, do your self a favor seek counseling to unlock your potential and improve your resilience.
+Those experience can damage your self-esteem.
+You may find yourself repeating the same patterns over and over again in your dating life.
+To improve your chances for successful same-sex dating, seek counseling to unlock your potential and improve your resilience.

-Finally, keep in mind that the things that make LGBTQ relationships work are the same as the things that make heterosexual relationships work: Attention to the relationship, a good sex life, kindness, respect, communication, compromise, trust, and safety.
-Be sure to seek the help of an expert in dating and relationships if you you want to be on the right track.
+Finally, keep in mind that the things that make LGBTQ relationships work are the same things that make any relationships work: attention to the relationship, a good sex life, kindness, respect, communication, compromise, trust, and safety.
+Be sure to seek the help of an expert in dating and relationships to get on the right track.

 More Resources for You and Your Partner